opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * Transports as middleware (needs sender, receiver, configurable with DSN, encode/decode). `MESSENGER_DSN` added to `.env`
 * Start consumer with `bin/console messager:consume-messages`.
 Time limit with `--time-limit 300`
 * PHP Enqueue - production ready, battle-tested messaging solution for PHP

+### Issues

+* Transformers, takes an object and transforms into an array - `FooTransformer implements TransformerInterface`.